-The Company's subsidiaries have filed patent infringement lawsuits against the subsidiaries of ZTE and its subsidiaries in the UK, France, Germany, Netherlands, Australia, India, Brazil, Malaysia, and Romania, and against ASUS and its subsidiaries in Germany, Spain and India.
+The Company's subsidiaries have filed patent infringement lawsuits against ZTE and its subsidiaries in the UK, France, Germany, Netherlands, Australia, India, Brazil, Malaysia, and Romania, and against ASUS and its subsidiaries in Germany, Spain and India.
 In such jurisdictions, an unsuccessful plaintiff may be required to pay a portion of the other party's legal fees.
 In addition, the Company may be required to grant additional written commitments, as necessary, in connection with its commenced proceedings against ZTE and its subsidiaries in various countries.
-It should be noted, however, that if the Company were successful on any court applications or the entirety of any litigation, the defendants may be responsible for a substantial portion of the Company's legal fees.
+However, if the Company were successful on any court applications or the entirety of any litigation, the defendants may be responsible for a substantial portion of the Company's legal fees.
+In response, ZTE Corporation or its affiliates have filed a number of counterclaims and other responsive cases in various countries such as the United States, certain European jurisdictions, the People's Republic of China, and others.

 Pursuant to negotiation with ZTE's UK subsidiary, the Company made two written commitments, in November 2012 and May 2013, representing payment should a liability by Vringo Infrastructure arise as a result of the two cases it has filed.
 Each of the cases filed include three patents which the Company has alleged are infringed by ZTE.
 The defendants estimated the total possible liability to be no more than approximately \$2,900 for each case.
+The Company recorded its best estimate of its liability in respect of ZTE's legal fees, which is presented in Other liabilities included in the consolidated balance sheets as of June 30, 2015 and December 31, 2014, but believes that the ultimate liability will be significantly less.